524D/mzrecal/README.md

 ```

 # Acknowledgements
-The recalibration method was developed by Magnus Palmblad (see also the
+The recalibration algotithm was originally developed by Magnus Palmblad (see also
 [recal2](http://www.ms-utils.org/recal2.html)).
-Parts of the C code is obtained from msrecal, which has the same objective
-as mzrecal and was written by Tugce Arzu Guler.